chargify/docs.chargify.com/README.md

 ### Running locally

-This is a Rails 3 app, with all dependencies managed by Bundler.
+This is a Rails 4 app, with all dependencies managed by Bundler.

+#### Fork

+First, fork our repo from <http://github.com/chargify/docs.chargify.com>

 #### RVM

 If you're not already using [RVM](http://rvm.beginrescueend.com/) and [gemsets](http://rvm.beginrescueend.com/gemsets/) do yourself a favor and get started now.
-Then fork our repo from <http://github.com/chargify/docs.chargify.com> and...

     rvm gemset create docs.chargify.com
     rvm gemset use docs.chargify.com